Esteban-CalP/GCD_project/README.md

 # GCD_project
-Repository for the Getting and Cleaning Data Course Peer-graded Assignment: Getting and Cleaning Data Course Project This repository is a Esteban Calderon submission for Getting and Cleaning Data course project.
+Repository for the Getting and Cleaning Data Course project

+This repository is a Esteban Calderon submission for Getting and Cleaning Data course project.
 It has the instructions on how to run analysis on Human Activity recognition dataset.

 Dataset